reubenmiller/thin-edge.io/docs/src/references/mqtt-topic-guidelines.md

    All translation between tedge-local-ids and cloud-twin-ids should be done internally by the cloud mapper.
    It is okay for the mapper to use the same tedge-local-ids in the cloud, if they are unique enough.
    But, the cloud IDs (typically very long and cumbersome) must not be exposed to the tedge network at any cost.
+1. A registration mechanism for thin-edge plugins to declare their capabilities and other necessary metadata to thin-edge.
+1. Enable a device to subscribe to all the data meant for itself, its services and all its descendent child devices.
+   This subscription mechanism should prevent a device from subscribing to messages of all other devices.

 ### Nice-to have